South Central ILL logo

 Due Dates and Renewals

 Loan periods are set by the lending library.
-Please let your patrons know that the loan period for an interlibrary loan item will likely be shorter than the loan period they normally get at your own library and encourage them to use the item in the time given.
-Because of travel time, due dates usually only leave enough time for your patron to have an item for 1-2 weeks.
-An "ILL Etiquette" bookmark that explains ILL and encourages patrons to return materials on time can be found at http://www.scls.info/ill/illetiquettebkmk.pdf.
+Please let your patrons know that the loan period for an item from another library may be shorter than the loan period they normally get at your own library and encourage them to use the item in the time given.

-Please note that the due date on an interlibrary loan item is the date the item is due back at the owning library.
-When you check an interlibrary loan item out to a patron, be sure to make it due back at your library in time for you to return it to the owning library by their due date.
+Please note that the due date on an interlibrary or outerlibrary loan item is the date the item is due back at your library, not the lending library.

-Some libraries will not renew interlibrary loan items.
-Most libraries already give extended loan periods for interlibrary loan materials to allow for delivery time.
+Some libraries will not renew items they have loaned.
+Most libraries already give extended loan periods for materials to allow for delivery time.
 Often "No Renewals" is stamped on the paperwork that comes with an item.
 If so, make the patron aware of this restriction.

 Returning Materials